pipesjs/core/README.md

 If a `Generator Function` is passed, it is consumed entirely on each transform call and results enqueud.
 Backpressure is handled automatically and if `stream` is cancelled, any live `generator` is gracefully shutdown.
 On shutdown, `generator` is sent `true` as a signal to prepare shutdown.

+If the function doesn't return anything or returns `undefined`, nothing is written on the stream.

 ```javascript

 // Setup